 iMessage – Send Images in LowRes To Decrease Data Usage

-If you spend most of your time outside and you like to send images via iMessage, you should monitor your mobile data usage.
-Only a few people know that sending photos in high resolution (e.g. iPhone Camera Photos) cost one to five Megabyte of your mobile data volume.
+If you spend a lot of time outside your WiFi-zone and you like to send images via iMessage, you should monitor your mobile data usage.
+Only a few people know that sending photos in high resolution (e.g. iPhone Camera Photos) requires one to five MB of your mobile data volume.
 However, there is a solution for this problem.
 You can also send images in LowRes in case your data volume reaches the limit.

 To use the advantages of this trick, iOS 10 or later has to be installed on your iPhone.
 The option that we are going to utilize was not available in earlier iOS versions.